iterative/dvc.org/content/docs/command-reference/exp/run.md

 Use the `--set-param` (`-S`) option as a shortcut to change
 <abbr>parameter</abbr> values [on-the-fly] before running the experiment.

-It's possible to [queue experiments] for later execution with the `--queue` flag (nothing is actually executed).
-To run them, use `dvc exp run --run-all`.
-Queued experiments are run one by one by default, but can be run in parallel using the `--jobs` option.
+It's possible to [queue experiments] for later execution with the `--queue` flag.
+To actually run them, use `dvc exp run --run-all`.
+Queued experiments are run sequentially by default, but can be run in parallel using the `--jobs` option.

+> ⚠️ Parallel runs are experimental and may be unstable.
+Make sure you're using
+> a number of jobs that your environment can handle (no more than the CPU
+> cores).

 It's also possible to run special [checkpoint experiments] that log the execution progress (useful for deep learning ML).
-The `--rev` and `--reset` options are specific to these.
+The `--rev` and `--reset` options have special uses for these.

 > 📖 See the [Running Experiments] guide for more details on all these features.

-Successful experiments can be [made persistent] by restoring them via `dvc exp branch` or `dvc exp apply` and committing them to the Git repo.
+[Review] run experiments with `dvc exp show`.
+Successful ones can be [made persistent] by restoring them via `dvc exp branch` or `dvc exp apply` and committing them to the Git repo.
 Unnecessary ones can be [cleared] with `dvc exp gc`.

 [on-the-fly]: #example-modify-parameters-on-the-fly
 [queue experiments]:
   /doc/user-guide/experiment-management/running-experiments#the-experiments-queue
 [checkpoint experiments]: /doc/user-guide/experiment-management/checkpoints
 [running experiments]: /doc/user-guide/experiment-management/running-experiments
+[review]: /doc/user-guide/experiment-management/comparing-experiments
 [made persistent]: /doc/user-guide/experiment-management/persisting-experiments
 [cleared]: /doc/user-guide/experiment-management/cleaning-experiments